Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Lines and hyperplanes of the best fit to the data set in

 Let us make a more rigorous definitions of the classical simple linear regression model and regression with error in variables (EIV) models, \cite{CB}.
 For classical simple regression model, it is assumed that the values $(x^{(i)})_{i=1}^N$ are known, fixed values, as for example values set up in advance in the experiment.
 The values $(y^{(i)})_{i=1}^N$ are observed values of uncorrelated random variables $Y_i$, $i=1, \dots, N$ with the same variance $\sigma^2$.
-There is a linear relationship assumed between the predictors $x^{(i)}$ and responses $(y^{(i)})_{i=1}^N$:
+There is a linear relationship assumed between the predictors $x^{(i)}$ and responses $(y^{(i)})_{i=1}^N$: $ EY_i=\alpha +\beta x^{(i)}, \quad i=1, \dots, N. $ This can be restated as $ Y_i=\alpha +\beta x^{(i)} + \epsilon_i, \quad i=1, \dots, N, $ where $\epsilon_i$ are called {\it the random errors} and they are uncorrelated random variables with zero expectation and the same variance $\sigma^2$.
+In such models the regression is of $Y$ on $x$, i.e. in the vertical direction, see Example \ref{ex:slr}.
+This model was in the background of the Galton study \cite{Gal}, mentioned above.